Al Gore's Success and Achievements in Timeline

 1984: Elected to U.S. Senate

-In 1992, Al Gore, as Vice Presidential candidate, helped defeat then-incumbents George H. W. Bush and Dan Quayle.
+In 1992, Al Gore and Bill Clinton defeated incumbents George H. W. Bush and Dan Quayle.

 November 5, 1996: Clinton and Gore re-elected

-On November 5, 1996, Bill Clinton and Al Gore were re-elected as president and vice-president of the United States, securing 379 electoral votes and an 8% margin of victory in the popular vote.
+On November 5, 1996, Bill Clinton and Al Gore were re-elected as president and vice-president with 379 electoral votes and an 8% margin of victory in the popular vote.

-In 1996, as Vice President, Al Gore helped defeat Bob Dole and Jack Kemp.
+In 1996, Al Gore, as Vice President, and Bill Clinton defeated Bob Dole and Jack Kemp in the presidential election.

-In March 2000, Al Gore won every primary and caucus, including the Arizona Presidential Primary which was the first primary election ever held over the Internet.
+In March 2000, Al Gore won every primary and caucus, including the first primary election ever held over the Internet (the Arizona Presidential Primary), securing the Democratic nomination.

 In 2005, Al Gore received a Webby Award.

-In 2005, Al Gore received the Lifetime Achievement Award at the Webby Awards for his contributions to the Internet and joked about the 2000 election recount during his acceptance speech.
+In 2005, Al Gore was awarded the Lifetime Achievement Award at the Webby Awards and joked about the 2000 election recount in his acceptance speech.
+He was introduced by Vint Cerf.

 In 2007, Al Gore received Ethics Daily's "Baptist of the Year" award for his environmental activism.